ncatlab/nlab-content/pages/1/0/6/6/26601/content.md

 $$\sum_{x:A} \sum_{y:B} f(x) = g(y)$$

-However, by using large elimination of the [[boolean domain]] $\mathrm{bool}$ on the codomain of the functions and by using the induction principle for the boolean domain on the functions themselves, one has a family of functions
+However, by using large elimination of the [[type of booleans]] $\mathrm{bool}$ on the codomain of the functions and by using the induction principle for the type of booleans on the functions themselves, one has a family of functions

 $$\mathrm{ind}_\mathrm{bool}(f, g):\prod_{b:\mathrm{bool}} \mathrm{rec}_\mathrm{bool}(A, B, b) \to C$$